Sovereign-Labs/sovereign-sdk/specs/interfaces/stf.md

 ### End Batch

 * **Usage:**
-  * Called at the end of each rollup batch, after all transactions in the batch have been delivered to the rollup's state.
+  * Called at the end of each rollup batch, after all transactions in the batch have been delivered.
   The rollup may use this call to persist any changes made during the course of the batch.
-The Sovereign SDK guarantees that no transaction in the batch will be reverted after this call is made unless the underlying DA layer experiences a fork.
+  The Sovereign SDK guarantees that no transaction in the batch will be reverted after this call is made unless the underlying DA layer experiences a reorg.

 * **Arguments**